cakephp/legacy-twig-view/README.markdown

 This plugin comes with all default layouts converted to Twig.
 Examples can be found in:

      plugins/twig_view/examples

+## Themes

+The plugin has support for themes and works just like the "Theme" view.
+Simply add the ```$theme``` property to your controller and you're set.

+    class AppController extends Controller
+    {
+        public $view = 'TwigView.Twig';
+        public $theme = 'rockstar';
+    }

+This will cause the view to also look in the "themed" folder for templates.
+In the above example templates in the following directory are favored over their non-themed version.

+    app/views/themed/rockstar/

+If you, for example, want to overwrite the 'layouts/default.tpl' file in the 'rockstar' theme, then create this file:

+    app/views/themed/rockstar/layouts/default.tpl

 ## Using Helpers inside Templates